K4z3-k4g3/hworld_jatau1.py/README.md

-# code prints "hello world"
+# a code that prints "hello world"